DeepSketcher: Internalizing Visual Manipulation for Multimodal Reasoning: The DeepSketcher

-\paragraph{Agentic system for data curation.} After collecting code-image-QA pairs from Coysn-400k, we curate reasoning traces with a two-agent collaborative framework.
+\paragraph{Agentic system for data curation.} We curate reasoning traces using a two-agent collaborative framework.
 The system involves two LLM experts with complementary roles: a \emph{Solver} $\mathrm{LLM}_S$ that conducts step-by-step visual reasoning, and a \emph{Code Editor} $\mathrm{LLM}_E$ that edits rendering code according to natural-language instructions provided by $\mathrm{LLM}_S$.
 Specifically, given a code-rendered image $I_0 = \mathcal{R}(C_0)$ and a question $Q$, $\mathrm{LLM}_S$ is prompted to reason explicitly and, whenever visual evidence is uncertain or additional views are needed, to issue a free-form edit request $Act_t$ to $\mathrm{LLM}_E$ (e.g., ``draw a tangent line'', ``highlight point A in red'').
-Upon receiving the request and the current source code $C_{t}$, $\mathrm{LLM}_E$ returns a complete edited program $C_{t+1}$, which is rendered into a new image $I_{t+1} = \mathcal{R}(C_{t+1})$ and fed back to $\mathrm{LLM}_S$ for the next round of reasoning.
+Upon receiving the $Act_t$ and the current source code $C_{t}$, $\mathrm{LLM}_E$ returns a complete edited program $C_{t+1}$, which is rendered into a new image $I_{t+1} = \mathcal{R}(C_{t+1})$ and fed back to $\mathrm{LLM}_S$ for the next round of reasoning.
 The process continues until the \emph{Solver} produces a final answer $A$ or a termination condition is met (e.g., maximum edit steps).
 Then, we log the entire interleaved trajectory $\{(I_t, R_t, Act_t)\}_{t=0}^{T}$, where $R_t$ denotes the \emph{Solver}'s chain-of-thought at step $t$.
-This yields long image-text CoT traces aligned with code edits and rendered images, which we later standardize into training examples.
-To improve the reliability of the system, we incorporate mistake-proofing and verification mechanisms; full details are provided in Appendix~\ref{app:data}.
-For clarity, the overall procedure is summarized in Algorithm~\ref{alg:agentic}.
+This yields long image-text CoT traces aligned with code edits and rendered images, later standardized into training examples.
+To improve the reliability of the system, we incorporate mistake-proofing and verification mechanisms; full details are provided in Appendix.
+The overall procedure is summarized in Algorithm~\ref{alg:agentic}.